clusterdock/clusterdock/docs/installation.rst

 .. code-block:: console

-    $ pip install clusterdock
+    $ pip3 install clusterdock

 This is the preferred method to install clusterdock, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.